-- 1 Choose Setup > Peripherals. - 2 In the Synchronization window, make sure the SYNC I/O is the current Synchronization device, and DigiSerial is the selected port. - 3 Click the MachineControl tab to open the MachineControl window. - 4 Enable and configure options for 9-pin Serial or 9-pin Remote.
-SYNC I/O 9-Pin ports 1 and 2 are available for Serial mode on HD systems only.
+- 1 Choose Setup > Peripherals, and click the Synchronization tab. - 2 In the Synchronization page, ensure the SYNC I/O is the current Synchronization device, and DigiSerial is the selected port. - 3 Click the MachineControl tab to open the MachineControl page. - 4 Enable and configure options for 9-pin Serial or 9-pin Remote.
+The 9-Pin ports 1 and 2 on the SYNC I/O are available for Serial mode on Pro Tools|HD systems only.
 (Remote mode requires a standard serial or COM connection.)